 - CS-CT.
 Highly dependent on temperature and affinity of chemicals.
 The randomness (normally ignored in high-school chemistry) comes from the random movement of molecules that determines how they "collide" - Disease diffusion - DS-CT.
 People get infected following very complex, time and state dependent random function that depend on the disease and how people interact - The value of a market index (is economy a science?) - CS-CT.
-The process is very complex & Mandelbrot (yes, the "fractals" guy) showed are strictly unpredictable ... - CS-CT.
+The process is very complex & Mandelbrot (yes, the "fractals" guy) has shown it is strictly unpredictable ... - CS-DT.
 If you take daily closures